Immunoglobulin therapy: 1990s – subcutaneous

 The first description of a subcutaneous route of administration for immunoglobulin therapy dates back to 1980, but for many years subcutaneous administration was considered to be a secondary choice, only to be considered when peripheral venous access was no longer possible or tolerable.

 During the late 1980s and early 1990s, it became obvious that for at least a subset of patients the systemic adverse events associated with intravenous therapy were still not easily tolerable, and more doctors began to experiment with subcutaneous immunoglobulin administration, culminating in an ad hoc clinical trial in Sweden of 3000 subcutaneous injections administered to 25 adults (most of whom had previously experienced systemic adverse effects with IMIg or IVIg), where no infusion in the ad hoc trial resulted in a severe systemic adverse reaction, and most subcutaneous injections were able to be administered in non-hospital settings, allowing for considerably more freedom for the people involved.

 In the later 1990s, large-scale trials began in Europe to test the feasibility of subcutaneous immunoglobulin administration, although it was not until 2006 that the first subcutaneous-specific preparation of immunoglobulin was approved by a major regulatory agency (Vivaglobin, which was voluntarily discontinued in 2011).
 A number of other brand names of subcutaneous immunoglobulin have since been approved, although some small-scale studies have indicated that a particular cohort of patients with common variable immunodeficiency (CVID) may develop intolerable side effects with subcutaneous immunoglobulin (SCIg) that they do not with intravenous immunoglobulin (IVIg).

 Although intravenous was the preferred route for immunoglobulin therapy for many years, in 2006, the US Food and Drug Administration (FDA) approved the first preparation of immunoglobulin that was designed exclusively for subcutaneous use.

+Compared to IVIG, SCIG alows the drug to be released slowly over time from an area beneth the skin.
+Standard SCIG does not allow a lot of the drug to be stored under the skin, so dosing may be done daily, weekly, or biweekly.
+An issue with SCIG is that it takes a long time for the pump to inject the medicine.
+It is now known that the manual "rapid push" process produces similar results medically, so it can be used if the patient wishes to (commonly used in pediatrics).
+To allow more IG to be absorbed and stored under the skin, the hyaluronidase-facilitated SCIG (fSCIG) uses an enzyme to temporarily break down the hyaluronan around the injection site.
+It can be used once monthly.